HelpRam/Fake-News-Detection-using-NLP-and-Deep-Learning/README.md

 * ✅ Simpler architecture than hybrid (faster inference)
 * ✅ Works well with Streamlit deployment

-Although the hybrid model performed slightly better on cross-domain (FakeNewsNet), BERT had the best performance where we had labels and was significantly simpler to deploy.
+Although the hybrid model performed decently on cross-domain (FakeNewsNet), its F1-score for fake class detection was lower.
+BERT offered better performance and stability in live settings.

 ---